+This one-person tent is extremely easy to set up, weighs practically nothing, and can be easily packed into one of the best hiking backpacks.
 If you’re looking for a dependable one-person tent to take backpacking, the North Face Stormbreak 1 is a great option.
 I couldn’t believe how small this tent packs down and how easy it is to pitch.
 In about one minute I set it up without looking at the instructions.
 The poles are made from strong lightweight aluminum, and the low profile design makes this tent super sturdy during windy conditions.

 I tested this tent during a night of rainfall and it stayed completely dry.
 It has room for only one person but doesn’t feel claustrophobic by any means.
 The fully seam-taped canopy and floor felt durable, and the mesh windows also provided excellent breathability.
 Overall, I was very impressed by this tent’s simple design and how compact it packs down.
 I would not hesitate to reach for this tent for my next backpacking trip.

 Best Budget: Night Cat 1-Person

 - Foldable fiberglass poles

 - Weight: 4.4 pounds

 - Packed size: 16.5 inches x 4.7 inches x 4.7 inches